-An undergraduate student, upon written request, may ask to repeat up to four courses (or 12 hours).
-The previous grade will appear on the permanent record, but will not be used in calculating the quality point index.
+An undergraduate student, upon written request, may ask to repeat up to four courses (up to 12 hours).
 The forgiveness policy can be used one time per course.
 Repeating a course may influence a student's financial aid or sports eligibility.